 Buyers are often surprised at the low offers they get accepted.
 If buyers are close, the auctioneer or bank can always counteroffer.

-With the challenges that foreclosure auctions bring many investors want to know the advantages of purchasing earlier in the process.
-When properties go into default they can be bought at various stages and indifferent forms.
+With the challenges that foreclosure auctions bring, many investors want to know the advantages of purchasing a home before it goes to auction.
+When properties go into default, they can be bought at various stages and in different forms, including:

 - Short sales